Skip to main content

 Restoration House

-Just a short stroll from Eastgate is Restoration House, an imposing red-brick city mansion, so named after Charles II stayed here on the eve of his restoration to the throne.
-It was also used as the home of Miss Havisham and Estella in Dickens’ Great Expectations.
-The house and gardens are open to the public on selected days during the summer.
+Just a short stroll from Eastgate House is Restoration House, an imposing red-brick city mansion named after Charles II, who stayed here on the eve of his restoration to the throne.
+The house also served as the inspiration for Miss Havisham’s and Estella’s home in Dickens’ Great Expectations.
+Restoration House and its gardens are open to the public on selected days during the summer.

 Six Poor Travellers House and La Providence

-In the heart of Rochester’s historic High Street stands the Six Poor Travellers House – a charity founded property immortalised by Dickens in one of Christmas short stories.
+In the heart of Rochester’s historic High Street stands the Six Poor Travellers House, a charitable property immortalised by Dickens in one of his Christmas short stories.

-A few doors away from the house is La Providence, a delightful Victorian square with properties with accommodation to provide homes for people of Huguenot descent.
-You can discover more on the Huguenot's at the Huguenot Museum located on the High Street.
+A few doors away is La Providence, a charming Victorian square with properties that house people of Huguenot descent.
+You can discover more about the Huguenots at the Huguenot Museum, also located on the High Street.

 Medcouncil Cmykstrapline